Estonia entry requirements for Iceland passport holders

 Valid passport

-Your passport needs at least 3 months of validity after your exit date from Estonia.
-Since Estonia is in the Schengen zone, the 90/180-day rule applies across all Schengen countries — count your days carefully.Required
+Your passport needs to be valid for your entire stay in Estonia.
+Since Estonia is part of the Schengen zone, the 90/180-day rule applies across all Schengen countries — count your days carefully.Required

 Return or onward ticket